comrade-T/handmade-studio/README.md

 # Handmade Studio

-Closed Beta Demo Version
+Demo Version

 https://github.com/user-attachments/assets/61e6200f-adee-4286-a54a-822f03c27004

 # Disclosure

-This project is a tech demo and is currently in an early stage of development.
+This project is currently in early stage of development and should be treated like a tech demo.
-Please be aware that it is extremely buggy and missing a lot of features.
+It can be extremely buggy and missing a lot of features.
-Use at your own risk and do not rely on it for production use.
+Use at your own risk and do not rely on it whatsovever.
-I appreciate any feedback and contributions to help improve the project.

----
+# Communication

+- Join the Handmade Studio Discord server [here](https://discord.gg/VqTMRsaJ)
+- Please feel free to open Github issues & discussions.

 ## Table of Contents